 When I started my first job, I was the youngest person in my organization.
 No, really.
-Although I could legally drink (barely), every single one of my 300-or-so co-workers was older and more experienced than I was.
+Although I could legally drink (barely), every single one of my 300-or-so coworkers was older and more experienced than I was.

-I felt like the low woman on the totem pole—and worse, I probably acted like it.
+I felt like the lone kid at the adults’ table—and worse, I probably acted like it.
 (Exhibit A: My email signature was hot pink and in Lucida Calligraphy font.)
 But looking back, I shouldn’t have let it affect me so much.

-Here’s what I know now: It doesn’t matter how much experience (or grey hair) you have compared to everyone else.
-You were hired to do a job and to work together with the people around you.
-So, the more you can position yourself as an equal, the more you’ll be treated like one.
-While you shouldn’t go to the other end of the spectrum and act like you’re more important than the rest of your team, you should never feel afraid to present yourself confidently as a peer.
+Here’s what I know now: It doesn’t matter how much experience (or gray hair) you have compared to everyone else.
+You were hired to do a job and work with the people around you.
+The more you can position yourself as an equal, the more you’ll be treated like one.
+While you shouldn’t go to the other end of the spectrum and act like you’re more important or experienced than the rest of your team, you should never feel afraid to present yourself confidently as a peer.
 (Oh, and this is true whether you’re in your first job or joining the ranks of upper management.)

-1. “I Don’t Know”
+1. “I don’t know.”

 You certainly don’t need to have all the answers all the time.
 None of us do.
-But answering your co-workers’ questions with “I don’t know” (and a blank stare) can make you look like you’re not up to the job.
+But answering your coworkers’ questions with, “I don’t know,” and a blank stare can make you look like you’re not up to the job.

-2. “I Have to Ask my Boss”
+2. “I have to ask my boss.”

-3. “Is That OK?”
+3. “Is that OK?”